trentgill/STM32_Cube_F3/Projects/STM32F3348-Discovery/Examples/HRTIM/HRTIM_TM_PFC/readme.txt

   LEDs are indicating the following:
   Green LED: blinks during normal operation
   Orange LED: blinks when FAULT is triggered

+  For more details, refer to Application Note AN4539 "HRTIM cookbook".

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)